-One thing that is common amongst all of us is that we will all experience difficult times in our lives.
+One thing that is common amongst all of us is that we’ll experience difficult times in our lives.
 The degree of difficulty will vary, however each experience will challenge us in some way.

 Difficult times can come as: